 Projects this big can take years to build, cost millions of dollars, and potentially involve a payroll of thousands.
 That’s why many of the companies who take on these projects rely on Engineering, Procurement, and Construction (EPC) contracts, a one-stop model designed to bring everything under the same umbrella.

 EPC contracts can greatly simplify these enormous jobs for the contracting company, offering a turnkey solution that guarantees the full completion of the project within a given timeline.
-They are typically drawn up after the Front-End Engineering Design (FEED) phase and before actual work, or the Execution phase, begins.
-EPC contracts place the project management side in the hands of the contractor, who can in turn find the solutions for the entire range of the engineering, procurement, and construction processes.
-This includes everything from staffing to environmental compliance, purchasing, and any other requirements for the job in question.
+They are typically drawn up after the Front-End Engineering Design (FEED) phase and before the Execution phase begins.
+EPC contracts place the project management side in the hands of the contractor, who can find the solutions for the entire range of the engineering, procurement, and construction processes.
+This includes everything from staffing and environmental compliance to purchasing and any other requirements for the job in question.

-Typically, the Project Owner has a representative or team of them on site during the length of construction.
-But EPC contracts largely help shield the Owner from managing every little detail.
+Typically, the Project Owner has a representative or team of them on-site during the length of construction whereas EPC contracts largely help shield the Owner from managing every little detail.
 They are designed to get sizable projects done on time above all, with a two-party contract covering the full range of purchasing during these long-term projects.